Scandal-UK/FluentValidationLister/ReadMe.md

 Aside from the default Visual Studio template; it includes one controller, two models and two validators.
 The startup class includes the minimum setup detailed above.

-The application runs a very basic (and fully-commented) snippet of JavaScript to return and display the validation metadata for an endpoint.
+The first screen runs a very basic (and fully-commented) snippet of JavaScript to return and display the validation metadata for an endpoint.
+The second screen shows an implementation with a web form, this time using the jQuery library.

 The validators in the project demonstrate these features of the filter;